PTNUSASATUINTIARTHA-DOKU/SDK-Android/README.md

 # SDK-Android

+⚠️ *Deprecation Notice*: This SDK is now deprecated and will no longer be maintained.
+For future integrations, please refer to our [new integration guide](https://developers.doku.com/accept-payment/doku-checkout/integration-guide) for using WebView with DOKU Checkout.
+We highly recommend transitioning to this updated method to ensure continued support and access to the latest features.

 The DOKU Mobile SDK enables you to accept payments from customers who make a purchase on mobile devices through your Android application.

 ## Payment Channel Avalaible at Android SDK ##